Arch Pain Rehabilitation Exercises

 Begin exercising the muscles of the foot right away by gently stretching them with the towel stretch.
 When the towel stretch becomes too easy, advance by doing the standing calf stretch and plantar fascia stretch.
 Start strengthening the muscles of your foot and lower leg by doing the rest of the exercises.

 Flat feet is a condition in which the foot doesn't have a normal arch.
 It may affect one foot or both feet.
 At first, all babies’ feet look flat because an arch hasn't formed yet.
-Arches should form by the time your child is 2 or 3 years old.
-Even in older children, flat feet may cause problems for the child.
+Arches should form by the time your child is two or three years old.
+Even in older children, flat feet may cause problems.

 Most flat feet are caused by loose joint connections and baby fat between the foot bones.
 These conditions make the arch fall when your child stands up.
 This is why you sometimes hear flat feet called “fallen arches.”
 The feet may look like they have arches when your child is sitting or when the big toe is bent backward, but the arch flattens when the child puts weight on the foot.